Talbiseh: Syrian civil war

 Talbiseh witnessed large demonstrations protesting against the government of Bashar al-Assad in April 2011 as part of the 2011–present Syrian Civil War.
 Since the beginning of the insurrection, the city has become a stronghold for the opposition and the anti-government Free Syrian Army (FSA).
 As such, Talbiseh has been targeted by the Syrian Army and security forces throughout the uprising.
 Between 29 May and early June 2011 Syrian troops backed by tanks entered and besieged the city with the stated aim of rooting out "terrorist groups."
 Opposition activists claimed troops were raiding houses and arresting suspected dissidents.
 Five residents and four soldiers were reportedly killed in the first day of the operation.

 On 8 June 2012, three civilians and nine Syrian troops were killed in fighting in the Talbiseh area.
 Heavy fighting between the Syrian Army and the FSA continued until at least 11 June.
 According to United Nations observers, the FSA took a number of government soldiers captive.
 The Syrian Army attempted to retake Talbiseh on 21 July, sparking heavy clashes in the city and subsequent artillery bombardment.

 On 25 September 2012, France 24 reported that Talbiseh was under siege from all directions by the army.
 On 24 December 2012, the Talbiseh bakery massacre took place.
 More than 14 people were killed while queuing for bread at a local bakery, when they were bombed from warplanes of the Syrian government.
 On 24 March 2014, it was reported that the main obstacle preventing the rebels from breaking the siege of Homs city was the Malouk army complex, just south of Talbiseh.
 The Malouk complex is composed of many checkpoints, spanning 15 square km.
 It contains 60 tanks and tens of other military vehicles, in addition to 1200 soldiers.
 According to a pro-opposition source, on 24 February 2015, an infant was allegedly killed while government forces shelled over the city with mortars from the Engineering battalion in Al-Mesherfe village.
-In May 2018 the Syrian army entered Talbiseh with Russian support the thing led to displace hundreds of families to the opposition areas in northern Syria.
+In May 2018, the Syrian Arab Army finally entered Talbiseh with Russian support which led to the displacement of hundreds of militant families to the opposition-held areas in northern Syria such as Idlib.

-On 13 June 2022, four Syrian soldiers, including an officer, were killed in an attack by unidentified gunmen on a Syrian Army checkpoint near the town.
+On 13 June 2022, four Syrian Army soldiers, including an officer, were killed in an attack by unidentified gunmen on a Syrian Army checkpoint near the town.